drew-bozarth/Game-Of-Life/README.txt

 n/a

 References:
-Collaborated with Thomas Gooding on assignment.
+Collaboration of Drew Bozarth and Thomas Gooding on assignment.
-I worked on FileReader, Simulation,
-Thomas worked on GridStart,
-We worked together on main,
+Drew worked on Simulation, iteration on game modes Thomas worked on GameStart, board transcribing on game modes (Classic, mirror, Doughnut) We worked together on main,
+LearningLad, C Program to generate random numbers within a range of values: https://www.youtube.com/watch?v=ZaZxHzRn-AY

 Instructions:
 Start compsci docker container with "start compsci"